stormpath/stormpath-rails/README.md

 end
 ```

-After the forgot password option has been enabled on the login form there will appear a link for user to reset his password.
-User first needs to enter an email to which a link will be send.
-When user clicks on a link he will be redirected to the final form where he can reset his password.
+After the forgot password option has been enabled on the login form, a reset password link will appear.
+After the user fills in his email and clicks on the link, he will be redirected to the final form where he can reset his password.

-The email that is sent to the account is configurable through the Stormpath Admin Console.
+The forgot password email is configurable through the [Stormpath Admin Console](https://api.stormpath.com).

 ### ID Site

 If you'd like to not worry about building your own registration and login screens at all, you can use Stormpath's new [ID site](https://docs.stormpath.com/guides/using-id-site/) feature.
 This is a hosted login subdomain which handles authentication for you automatically.

-To make ID Site work in Rails, you need to change stormpath configuration file:
+To make the ID Site work in Rails, you need to change the Stormpath config file:

 ```ruby
 Stormpath::Rails.configure do |config|